cockroachdb/docs/v20.2/alter-schema.md

 ---
 title: ALTER SCHEMA
-summary: The ALTER SCHEMA statement modifies a user-defined data type in a database.
+summary: The ALTER SCHEMA statement modifies a user-defined schema in a database.
 toc: true
 ---